bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 > pfSense can connect to the internet and have an access to implement a remote access.

+To do this, OpenWRT must be configured such as intial config, static route (to client-side), default route (internet), setup Firewall Zones and PortForward Firewall rules.

 #### Configure Firewall - Zones (interface)

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612696330/2021-02/123/2021-02-07--T11-11-37_ymgb5i.png)